 Kolwezi Lualaba, Democratic Republic Of The Congo Travel Guide

-Congolese cuisine mirrors a blend of traditional African culinary techniques, ingredients native to the region, and subtle influences from Belgian colonial rule.
+Congolese cuisine mirrors a blend of traditional African culinary techniques, ingredients native to the region, and subtle impact from Belgian colonial rule.

-Staples like cassava, maize, plantains, and rice form the foundation of the majority of meals.
+Staples like cassava, maize, plantains, and grains of rice form the foundation of the majority of meals.
 Meats, fish, and savory sauces are common.

-Lualaba Province's cuisine aligns with Southern Congolese (Katangan) traditions, often featuring more meat and fish.
+Lualaba Province's cuisine aligns with Southern Congolese (Katangan) traditions, usually including more meat and fish.

-Dining is often a shared affair.
-Wash hands before and after meals.
-When you are eating fufu with stew, use your right hand.
+Dining is often a communal affair.
+Wash hands before and post-meal.
+Once you are eating fufu with stew, use your right hand.

 The first meal of theday is typically light.
 Lunch is often the main meal of the day, with dinner generally lighter than lunch.